Financial Terms

 A merger occurs when two separate companies combine to form a new entity, merging their assets, operations, and legal identities.
 In a merger, the two companies cease to exist separately and now operate as a single, unified entity.
 This type of transaction is often used to leverage operational synergies, increase market share, or strengthen competitiveness.

-Vertical merger : When companies in the same production chain merge, for example a component manufacturing company merging with its supplier.
+• Vertical merger : When companies in the same production chain merge, for example, a component-producing company merging with its supplier.

-Conglomerate merger : Merger between companies from completely different sectors, with the aim of diversifying activities.
+• Conglomerate merger : A merger between companies from completely different sectors, with the aim of diversifying activities.

 Acquisition